Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 One creature you can see within range falls [prone](conditions.md#prone) and is wracked with agony for the next minute.
 At the beginning of each of the creature’s turns, it must succeed on a CON Save or take 3d10 Psychic damage and be unable to stand until the beginning of its next turn, ending the effect on a success.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 6 or higher, you can target one additional creature for each slot level above 5.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, you can target one additional creature for each slot level above 5.
 - **Classes**: Bard
 *(Source: CS)*